 Alternately, on colder days.
 I have microwaved my fragrance oil in a measuring cup for about 20 – 30 seconds to take the chill off.
 This way the difference in temperatures between the wax and fragrance is not so drastic.
 If I am making several scents that day, I have kept my fragrances on a heating pad (under a tray) to keep them warm.

-The goal is to keep the integrity of the fragrance for the candle until you burn the candle.
+The goal is to keep the integrity of the fragrance of the candle until you burn the candle.